-- 3. Fill out the Create a new service fields as follows: - In the Name field, type a name for this service (e.g., My API Service).

-- In the Server address and port fields, type the IP address or hostname of your API server and the port number. - In the Domain field, type the domain name associated with your API (e.g., api.example.com). - 4.
-Click the Create button.
+- In the Name field, type a name for this service that helps you identify it's related to caching your API information (e.g., My API Service). - In the Domain field, type the domain name associated with your API (e.g., api.example.com). - In the Address field, type the IP address or hostname of your API server.